felipegb94/RapidPT/README.md

 **1. Placebo-Control Clinical Trials:** Detect statistically significant difference between the brain images of the subjects assigned to the placebo and control groups.

-**2. Activation Studies:** Detect statistically significant difference between the brain images of subjects during activation vs. during rest.
+**2. Activation Studies:** Detect statistically significant differences between the brain images of subjects during activation vs. during rest.

 **Note to users:** Feel free to add more use cases.